storj/ci/README.md

 * setup for tools,
 * setup for database.

+On push of commits to `main`, a Docker image is built and pushed to Docker Hub at `storjlabs/ci:latest`.

+Using this CI image is possible by either `docker.build` in a repo Jenkinsfile or pulling `storjlabs/ci:latest` image.
+It's recommended to pull the image, and only use `docker.build` if you need to test a change in a PR/branch before the change is merged into main, then switch back to pulling the image.

 ## Update Process
 Updates to linters or Go version in any storj repo should originate here.